Replenishment methods and calculations

 - Inventory need.
 The inventory needed is the demand forecast for the item for the warehouse during the supplier's lead time (As of date plus lead time days) plus the safety stock.
 The demand forecast is determined based on the replenishment method:

 What's the unit of measure for the calculation?The calculation is in the base unit of the item's UOM group.
 The Units of measure default in the Supplier history tab of the item determines the UOM for the Safety stock field.
 The Units of measure for each supplier in the Supplier entries table for the item or item-warehouse combination determines the UOM for the Demand forecast during lead time field.
-If these UOMs aren't the same as the base unit of the item's UOM group, Sage Intacct converts the values in these fields into the base unit of the item's UOM group.
+If these UOMs are not the same as the base unit of the item's UOM group, Sage Intacct converts the values in these fields into the base unit of the item's UOM group.

-Example of conversionAssume the base unit of the item is Each, the Units of measure default is Each, and the replenishment method is Demand forecast by single value.
+Example of conversionAssume that the base unit of the item is Each, the Units of measure default is Each, and the replenishment method is Demand forecast by single value.

-The inventory need would be shown as 145 (25 + 120) in the UOM of Each.
+The inventory need displays as 145 (25 + 120) in the UOM of Each.

 - Current net inventory.
 Intacct then calculates the net inventory of the item (On Hand + On Order - On Hold) on the As of date and subtracts that value from the Inventory Need.What's the unit of measure for the calculation?